 2. Finding the “right” drug molecules

-Once a suitable biological target has been proposed by scientists, it is time to search for molecules which can selectively interact with the target, stimulating the desired effect -- a “hit” molecule.
+Once a suitable biological target has been proposed by scientists, it is time to search for molecules that can selectively interact with the target, stimulating the desired effect -- a “hit” molecule.

 Other approaches include fragments screening and a more specialized focused screening approach -- physiological screening.
 This is a tissue-based technique looking for a response more aligned with the final desired in vivo effect as opposed to targeting one specific drug target.